jsiegenthaler/homebridge-eosstb/README.md

 * **serialNumber**: You can add a serial number if you wish.
 Defaults to the physical device id.
 Optional.

-* **firmwareRevision**: You can add a firmware revicsion if you wish.
-Defaults to "unknown".
+* **firmwareRevision**: You can add a firmware revision if you wish.
+Must be numeric.
+Non-numeric values are not displayed.
+Defaults to "1.0.0".
 Optional.

 ## Known Relevant EOS Box Commands